rubenfiszel/master-thesis/src/flow.md

 They are called Timestamped because they represent values and their corresponding timestamp information.

 Packets get emitted from `Source0[T]` (nodes with no input), processed and transformed by other nodes until they reach sinks (nodes with no output).
-The nodes are connected between each other according to the structure of the data flow.
+Nodes are connected between each other according to the structure of the data flow.

 Nodes all mix-in the common trait `Node`.
 Every emitting `Node` (all nodes except sinks) mix-in the trait `Source[A]` whose type parameter `A` indicates the type of the packets emitted by this node.
 Indeed, nodes can only have one output but they can have any number of inputs.
 Every node also mixes-in the trait `SourceX[A, B, ...]` where X is the number of inputs for that node and is replaced by the actual arity (1, 2, 3, ...).
 This is similar to `FunctionX[A, B, ..., R]`, the type of functions in scala.